 Knowing how long your hiring time is can help you shorten your process, making you much more efficient.
-Overall, you need to measure your team’s ability to identify and advance qualified talent to reduce any bottlenecks.
+You need to measure your team’s ability to identify and advance qualified talent to reduce bottlenecks.

 For example, you may discover that your hiring managers are taking weeks to bring in job candidates for interviews.
 Keeping track of time lets you pinpoint these trouble spots and alleviate them.

 The cost per hire measures the cost-effectiveness of your recruitment process or how much it costs you to get new staff.
 It’s an invaluable metric that guides your recruitment budget.

 After all, human capital is an asset that should be aligned with your overall business strategy, company purpose, and culture; you need to invest resources to get successful candidates through your recruitment funnel.

 Fortunately, it’s easy to ask for cost help online, thanks to remote work and even remote education.
 Today, many accountants get their qualifications online and are just as qualified as those with a traditional degree.